Swap Bonito Flakes with Dulse Flakes and Nori Seaweed, Kombu or Konbu, Iriko or Baby Anchovies, Mackerel Powder, and Dried Shiitake Mushrooms.

 Mackerel powder gives soups and sauces an intense umami flavor that tastes similar to katsuobushi flakes.

-This product is versatile because it can be added to any dish you want.
+This product is versatile because it can be added to any dish you want - similar to how onion powder alternatives for flavor building are used to boost savory depth.

 - Key Characteristics: Mackerel powder offers a rich, fishy flavor that can replicate the umami taste of bonito flakes.
 It can be used to add depth and complexity to various dishes.